Frank O'Connor (actor, born 1897): Later life

 As O'Connor aged, his health declined.
 A surgery temporarily staved off painful contractions in his hands' tendons in the late 1960s, but the difficulty recurred in 1968, and he withdrew from the Art Students League and resigned from its Board of Control.
 The Brandens reported often finding him drinking alcohol as Rand pulled him into her increasingly contentious social world, including by having O'Connor be present for difficult conversations between Rand and Nathaniel Branden during the waning period of their affair, before she broke it off in 1968 after learning that Branden was having another affair with a different, younger woman.

 O'Connor continued accompanying Rand.
 He gave her a ring with forty rubies to celebrate their fortieth wedding anniversary in 1969.
-In 1974, he was a guest, with Rand, to the swearing in of Alan Greenspan (one of Rand's former acolytes in Objectivism) to the Council of Economic Advisers.
+In 1974, he was a guest, with Rand, to the swearing in of Alan Greenspan (one of Rand's former proteges in Objectivism) to the Council of Economic Advisers.

 In the late 1970s, O'Connor's health worsened further.
 He mentally declined, fell victim to alcoholism, and eventually became homebound.
 Sometimes, he could not recognize people; sometimes he refused to eat and was "terribly frightened" when Rand tried to force him.
 He still retained his habit of standing when a woman entered the room.

 O'Connor died on November 7, 1979, at New York Hospital.
 He was buried in Kensico Cemetery in Valhalla, New York.
 When Rand died a few years later, in 1982, she was buried in Kensico next to O'Connor.